future-architect/Sublime-uroboroSQL-formatter/Readme.ja.md

 ---

-Copyright 2016-2017 by Future Corporation.
+Copyright 2017 by Future Architect.